 Stocks would move up and down… up and down… all day long.

-But here’s what I discovered… the up and down movements weren’t random.
+But here’s what I discovered… The up and down movements weren’t random.

-Every once in a while the stocks would “flip” and change directions.
+Every once in a while, the stocks would flip and change directions.

-This “flip” followed a scientific pattern based on the emotional behavior of traders.
+This flip followed a scientific pattern based on the emotional behavior of traders.

-And because I understood exactly how trading worked from the inside, I soon found I could use this scientific pattern to predict when stocks would “flip” in intraday movements.
+And because I understood exactly how trading worked from the inside, I soon found I could use this scientific pattern to predict when stocks would flip over the course of the day.

-When the “flip” was triggered, the stock would change directions.
+When the flip was triggered, stocks would change directions.

-Then a new trigger would hit and stocks would reverse again.
+Then a new trigger would hit, and stocks would reverse again.

-I knew how to identify these “flips” consistently… and with a high degree of certainty.
+I knew how to identify these flips consistently… and with a high degree of certainty.

-So even if I didn’t know where the stock was going long term… I knew where it was likely to go in the short term.
+So even if I didn’t know where the stock was going in the long term… I knew where it was likely to go in the short term.

 And this gave me an opportunity.

-I started trading these “flips.”
-As soon as I saw the trigger when the stock would change course, I made a trade.
+I started trading these flips.
+As soon as I saw the trigger that signaled when the stock would change course, I made a trade.

-Then when it triggered a sell, I’d get out.
+Then, when it triggered a sell, I’d get out.

 And what happened?